Patterson-Sullivan measures and growth of relatively hyperbolic groups: Applications towards growth of cones and partial cones

 By Shadow Lemmas \ref{ShadowLem} and \ref{PShadowLem}, it follows that

-for any $h \in \Omega_{r, \epsilon, R+D}(g,n, \Delta)$.
-By the Claim above we obtain that for $n>D+R+r$.
+for any $h \in \Omega_{r, \epsilon, R}(g,n, \Delta)$.
+By the Claim above we obtain that for $n\ge 3R+r$.
 The proof is complete. \end{proof}

-Recall that the \textit{dead-end depth} of an element $g$ in $\Gx$ is the length of a shortest word $w \in G$ such that $d(1, gw) > d(1, g)$.
-If the dead-end depth is bigger than 2, then $g$ is called a \textit{dead end}. (i.e. the geodesic $[1, g]$ could not be extended furthermore).
+The \textit{dead-end depth} of an element $g$ in $\Gx$ is a non-negative integer strictly less than the length of a shortest word $w \in G$ such that $d(1, gw) > d(1, g)$.
+If the dead-end depth is non-zero, then $g$ is called a \textit{dead end} (i.e. the geodesic $[1, g]$ could not be extended furthermore).
+Such elements exist, for instance, in the Cayley graph of $G \times Z_2$ with respect to a particular generating set.
 See \cite{GriH} for a brief discussion and references therein.
-For example, such elements exist in the Cayley graph of $G \times Z_2$ with respect to a particular generating set.
-However, one could remedy this situation by the following result, saying that for any $g \in G$, there exists a companion element near $g$ with a very large cone. \begin{lem}[Companion Cone] Let $r, \epsilon, R$ be as in Lemma \ref{PShadowLem}.
+However, one could get around the dead end by the following result, saying that for any $g \in G$, there exists a companion element near $g$ with a very large cone. \begin{lem}[Companion Cone] Let $r, \epsilon, R$ be as in Lemma \ref{PShadowLem}.
 There are constants $\Delta, \kappa>0$ with the following property.